alshedivat/al-folio/reading/minima-moralia.md

 14. "*Le bourgeois revenant.*" **All that was 'proper' in the bourgeoisie has fallen away, because the bourgeoisie have lost their naivete.** The bourgeoise have become themselves minus the economic prerequisite.
 "The bourgeoisie live on like ghosts who threaten catastrophe."
 15. "*Le nouvel avare."* **The archaic mode of greediness was to deny anything to anyone; today's greediness regards nothing as too expensive for themselves.** Insurance, rationality, and necessity are the calculating tools.
 16. "*On the dialectic of tact.*" Goethe proposed that tact bridged alienated individuals in an industrializing society -- Wilhelm Meister, Beethoven, Kant.
 But now tact is emancipated, it becomes an insult.
 It loses its personability. **"Ultimately, emancipated, purely individual tact turns into a mere lie."** Do not be so quick to herald the fall of conventions.
+17. "*All rights reserved.*" One cannot even sacrifice their principles for life now -- everyone must be prepared for their extinguishing, everyone is an object -- egalitarianism in the most dirty, obscene form.
+"Individual persons have, as individuals -- as these latter represent the species-being of humanity -- lost the autonomy through which they could have realized the species."

 ---